-- Maintained a minimum 3.0 average in your program - · Completed your Writing Proficiency Exam, if required - Received Advanced Candidacy status - Completed all outstanding incomplete grades - Completed your internship requirement
+- Maintained a minimum 3.0 average in your program - Fulfilled the Graduate Writing Assessment Requirement - Received Advanced Candidacy status - Completed all outstanding incomplete grades - Completed your internship requirement

-During the registration period for your last semester in the program, you should request a permit from the Graduate Coordinator, and register for POLS 5960 via the G.E.T. registration system.
+During the registration period for your last semester in the program, you should request a permit from the MPA Graduate Advisor, and register for POLS 5960 via the GET (Golden Eagle Territory) registration system.
 The fee for the examination is currently \$10.
 No late "adds" are allowed, which means you must add the course by the third week of the semester in which you plan to take the examination.